Skip to content

 Why is training unpaid?

-We would love to pay trainees but, at this early stage of our growth, we cannot afford to do so.
-In line with our mission to improve social mobility by improving outcomes over peoples’ full careers, we invest the vast majority of our income in providing the best education and support that we can.
-Some day we will also pay through training but for now we choose to invest in training and support.
+We would love to pay our trainees, but at this early stage of our growth, we cannot afford to do so.
+In line with our mission, we invest the vast majority of our income into providing the best education and support that we can.
+Some day we will also pay through training but for now we choose to invest in training, support and greater salaries when placed with clients.

 Who will I be trained by?